-Granola Bars: Preheat oven to 350 degrees F (180
+Granola Bars: Preheat your oven to 350 degrees F (180

-Melt the butter,
+sized saucepan, melt the butter,

 the preheated oven for about 15

-about 20 minutes.
-Cut into squares while they are still warm.
-Can be stored at
+about 15 minutes.
+Then cut into squares while they are still warm.
+Let the Bars

-room temperature for about 7-10 days.
+room temperature or in the refrigerator for about 7 days.

 cited may include a link to purchase the referenced book or item on Amazon.com.